 Founder and owner of World Soul Books.
-Trained in Etudes and Spectrum Learning eCollege online learning platforms.
+Cisco Webex and Adobe Connect webinars.
+Trained in Etudes and Spectrum Learning eCollege online learning platforms; familiar with the latest versions of Mac OS, Windows, and Ubuntu.
 Consulting terrapsychologist.
-Director of the Encyclopedia Sophia Project.
 Strong supporter of the Earth Charter Initiative.
-Dreamer-up of the Terrania Compact.
 Manager of the Deep Educators Network at LinkedIn.

 International Association for Ecotherapy (board member)